LiQingy/Papers/README.md

 Codes for works

 **CLAUDS and HSC:**
-Title: "Candidates of groups/protoclusters from CLAUDS and HSC deep data" https://iopscience.iop.org/article/10.3847/1538-4357/ac6e69
+Title: "Candidates of groups/protoclusters from CLAUDS and HSC deep data".
+https://iopscience.iop.org/article/10.3847/1538-4357/ac6e69

 **oPDF-II:**